 "In 1985, seven partners joined together to form Bowman and Brooke.
 Of the seven, one was a woman and one was part Native American.
 Our firm is founded on diversity and inclusion as a core value.
 Today, more than 30 years later, our commitment to diversity and inclusion remains unwavering."

-- Alana K. Bassin, Managing Partner, Diversity Committee Chair
+- Roshan N. Rajkumar, Partner, Diversity & Inclusion Committee Chair